Pet first aid

-When it comes to medical treatment, seconds and minutes can sometimes make a big difference in a dog's recovery.
+When it comes to medical treatment, seconds and minutes can sometimes make a big difference to a dog's recovery.

-Think of all the activities your dog does every day, all the places he sticks his nose, all the surfaces he runs around on, and all the living and inanimate objects he touches (or licks).
+Think of all the activities your dog does every day, all the places they stick their nose, all the surfaces they run around on, and all the living and inanimate objects they touch (or lick).
 When you've added them all up, it's easy to see why dogs can need first aid.

 Here are a few vet-approved tips to help stabilise and care for your pet while you seek veterinary attention.

 This is a good place to begin because you need to know what's considered 'normal' if you're to diagnose something as 'abnormal.'

 Normal temperature: 38° - 39°C

 Normal heart rate: 70-160 beats/min

 Normal breathing rate: 10–30 breaths/min

 - Don't assume your dog won't bite (especially if they're in pain).